Emergency and payday loan alternatives that could save you money

 If this approach doesn’t work:

 - Consider working with a medical billing advocate.
 These professionals can review your medical bills, explain benefits and check your bills for errors.
-They typically charge a percentage of the amount they saved you on your bills, although some nonprofits offer this type of advocacy free of charge.
+They typically charge a percentage of the amount they saved you on bills, although some nonprofits offer this type of advocacy free of charge.

-- Use a credit card to get immediate relief.
+- Use a medical credit card to get immediate relief.
 This option should only be used as a last resort to cover medical expenses, as interest can quickly add up if you cannot make the monthly payments.
 However, a credit card can give you a few more weeks to find the funds or find another solution.

 3. Negotiate a payment plan or extension

 Your lender may offer a payment plan or an extension to make your debt payments more manageable.
 The first step is calling the lender or checking the website to see if a relief option is available.
+Some lenders offer their customers a hardship program, but make sure this is even offered — and that you qualify — before banking on alternative payment options.

 Here are a few examples of how a lender can provide financial hardship assistance: